KirillOsenkov/MetadataTools/src/BinaryCompatChecker/readme.md

     -embeddedInteropTypes    Report embedded interop types.
     -intPtrCtors             Report IntPtr constructors (Mono).

+    If any of the below three output options are specified, all other output is suppressed.
+    Use this to limit the output to only the information requires.
+    You can use any combination of these options:

+    -outputExpectedWarnings  Only output old warnings that were in the baseline but no longer observed (and nothing else).
+    -outputNewWarnings       Only output new warnings that weren't in the baseline and nothing else.
+    -outputSummary           Output the summary comparing the report and the baseline.

     @response.rsp            Response file containing additional command-line arguments, one per line.
     -?:                      Display help.